 Mortgage Relief and Housing Assistance

-Any homeowner with a FHA, VA, USDA, 184/184A mortgage, or a mortgage backed by Fannie Mae or Freddie Mac who is experiencing financial hardship is eligible for up to six months of forbearance on their mortgage payments, with a possible extension for another six months.
-At the end of the forbearance, borrowers can work within each agency’s existing programs to help them get back on track with payments.
-However, they will have to pay missed payments at some point during the loan, so if borrowers can pay they should continue to do so.
+Under the CARES Act, any homeowner with an FHA, VA, USDA, 184/184A mortgage, or a mortgage backed by Fannie Mae or Freddie Mac who is experiencing financial hardship is eligible for up to six months of forbearance on their mortgage payments, with a possible extension for another six months.
+At the end of the forbearance, borrowers can work with their servicer to participate in the relevant agency’s post-forbearance loss mitigation options to help them get back on track with payments.
+These options may include a deferral or partial claim, which allow borrowers to add missed payments to the end of the loan, or loan modifications, but options vary by the type of loan.
+Borrowers will have to pay missed payments at some point during the loan, so if borrowers can pay, they should continue to do so.

 Will homeowners be foreclosed on if they can’t make their loan payments?

-The bill includes a 60-day foreclosure moratorium starting on March 18, 2020, for all federally backed mortgage loans.
-Borrowers with FHA, VA, USDA, or 184/184A loans, or loans backed by Fannie Mae and Freddie Mac, will not see foreclosure actions and cannot be removed from their homes due to foreclosure during that time.
+The CARES Act included a 60-day foreclosure moratorium starting on March 18, 2020, for all federally backed mortgage loans.
+Borrowers with FHA, VA, USDA, or 184/184A loans, or loans backed by Fannie Mae and Freddie Mac, will not see foreclosure actions and cannot be removed from their homes due to foreclosure during that time

 Will multifamily property owners be foreclosed on if they can’t make loan payments?